AdobeDocs/journeys.en/help/using/datasource/external-data-sources.md

 * **[!UICONTROL Dynamic Values]**: enter the different parameters separated by a coma, "long,lat" in our example.
 Since the parameter values depend on the execution context, they will be defined in the journeys.
 See [this page](../expression/expressionadvanced.md).
 * **[!UICONTROL Sent Payload]**: this field does not appear in our example.
 It is only available if you select the POST method.
 Paste the payload that will be sent to the third-party system.

-In case of a GET call requiring parameter(s), you enter the parameter(s) in the **[!UICONTROL Parameters]** field and they are automatically added at the end of the call.
+In case of a GET call requiring parameter(s), you enter the parameter(s) in the **[!UICONTROL Dynamic Values]** field and they are automatically added at the end of the call.
 In case of a POST call, you need to:

-* list the parameters to be passed at call time in the **[!UICONTROL Parameter]** field (in the example below: “identifier”).
+* list the parameters to be passed at call time in the **[!UICONTROL Dynamic Values]** field (in the example below: “identifier”).
 * specify them also with the exact same syntax in the body of the sent payload.
 To do so, you need to add: "param": “name of your parameter” (in the example below: “identifier”).
 Follow the syntax below:

     ```